aronlebani/dotfiles/README.md

 repository and `$HOME`.
 To prevent tracking private files, the `.gitignore` file is set up to ignore _everything_ using a `*` entry.
 The files that we want to track are then opted-in using `!<filename>` entries.

-I only keep config in this repository that works across every system I use.
-For example, nothing OS or DE related goes in here.

 ## Software